mosesalphonse/Serverless-Workload-on-Knative-Demo/README.md

 ```
 a) Kubernetes - Knative setup on GKE
 b) Build and deploy quarkyus workload (both jvm and native)
-c) Deploy and deploy Quarkus Funqy workload (both jvm and native)
+c) Build and deploy Quarkus Funqy workload (both jvm and native)
-d) Test and verify scale to zero (both cold and warm start)
+d) Test and verify scale to zero (along with cold and warm start)

 ```